xizon/Uix-Page-Builder/README.md

 = Features =

+* A particularly simple custom form and template API.
 * Support Custom Post Types to create a portfolio list in WordPress.
 (Require the WP plugin [Uix Products](https://wordpress.org/plugins/uix-products/))
 * Support Custom Post Types to create a slideshow in WordPress.
 (Require the WP plugin [Uix Slideshow](https://wordpress.org/plugins/uix-slideshow/))
 * You can switch between **"Visual Builder"** and **"Default Editor"** modes at any time on the Pages Add New/Edit Screen.